 What is pomade?

 A classic pomade is based on grease, which makes the hair shiny and does not dry out.
-It was popular in the 1950s and those who used it then were often called greasers, which came from the look of their hair.
+It was popular in the 1950s and we're often used within the subculture greasers.
 A classic pomade often requires several washes to get out of your hair but on the other hand, you don't need to apply very much if you want to use it daily as there is usually a little left over from yesterday.

 Classic, Orthodox and Unorthodox

 You can divide pomades into three categories.
 The first one is a regular classic pomade which is based on grease, the second one is orthodox water-based pomade and the third one is unorthodox water-based pomade.

 A classic pomade, as we have already mentioned, is oil-based and therefore does not dry out.
 However, it can be difficult to wash out.
 Early pomades were often made from lard and bear fat, while petroleum jelly, beeswax and lanolin are more common in modern production.

 Orthodox water-based pomade

 Orthodox water-based pomades refer to the first water-based pomades to appear.
 These are completely water-based, which means they are much easier to wash out than classic pomades but, unlike classic pomades, these dry out which in turn fixates the hairstyle.

 When a pomade is called unorthodox, it is technically not water-based.
 This is because it mixes both water and oil in what is called an emulsion.
 If you pour oil into a glass of water, you'll notice that the liquids naturally settle into different layers - this is what you want to prevent in an emulsion, which is why emulsifiers are used.
 The pomade is therefore based on both oil and water, although the proportions may vary between brands.
 With an unorthodox pomade, you get the styling of a classic pomade while being almost as easy to wash out as an orthodox pomade.